AgoraIO-Solutions/rtcCSharpWrapperDemo/README.md

 it includes below projects:

 ## rtcCSharpWrapper
-  An C++ CLI wrapper for agora windows SDK which expose the interface for C# layer
+  CLI wrapper for agora windows SDK which expose the interface for C# layer
 ## rtcCSharpWrapperDemo
   An sample Windows Application which includes a full wrapper class for agoraRtcEngine on C#.
 And a simple implementation for sharing a windows desktop application to remote user.
 - [C# version Agora API Reference](https://github.com/AgoraIO-Solutions/rtcCSharpWrapperDemo/blob/master/rtcCSharpWrapperDemo/mainpage.md)